teiResa/teiResa/README.md

 <details>
   <summary><b>:notebook: 2021 goal</b></summary>
   I plan to transfer my site <a href="https://techkeen.wixsite.com/website">TechKeen</a> from WIX to My GitHub <a href="https://teiresa.github.io/"> Page </a>.
-I will either do this either by making it's own repository.
 I plan to keep https://teiresa.github.io/ as the highest in the hiarchy, so <i>TechKeen </i> would really just be like a project, but like a project I treat as it's own thing.
-In the future, I will hopefully buy a domain.
+  </br></br> In the future, I will hopefully buy a domain.
 Until then, it gets to live here.
 </details>

 <details>